kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Here we find that it belongs to a service called kube-dns.
 This service lives in the kube-system namespace, and is configured to listen on port 53, which is that standard port for DNS traffic.
 This service forwards any DNS traffic traffic to pods with this label (redbox).

-And if we look at what pods has this label, we find they are coredns pods.
+And if we look for pods that have has this label, we find that they are some coredns pods.

 ```